ministryofjustice/serve-opg/docs/SERVICE_CONTINUITY.md

 # Service Continuity for Serve OPG

 The Serve OPG Online product is a web-based service created to allow the Court of Protection (Part of HMCTS) to send Court Orders around the Supervision of Deputies to the OPG.
-This process is called “serving an order’, hence Serve OPG.
+This process is called "serving an order", hence Serve OPG.

 ## Service Accountability (Accountable / Responsible)